 Why Use a Scuba Diving Hood?

-When you feel cold in the water, it is uncomfortable and your body functions become effected and start to shut down.
-Many divers use neoprene wetsuits, booties, gloves and even drysuits to combat the cold.
+When you feel cold in the water, it is uncomfortable and your body functions become affected and start to shut down.
+Many divers use neoprene wetsuits, booties, gloves, and even drysuits to combat the cold.
 The addition of a hood can also be very effective as 60% of the body’s heat is lost through the head, so it follows that if the head is warm, it can help greatly in keeping the whole body warm.

 Neoprene is a flexible, spongy rubber material filled with bubbles.
 When used in a diving hood it forms a close fit and traps heat between the head and the hood.
 The thin layer of water there becomes warm from the body’s natural heat and with a proper fit is trapped, keeping the head warm throughout the dive.
 If the hood is too loose and isn’t well sealed, cold water from the outside will flow through and the effect is lost.